joraff/ADShareMounter/README.md

 # ADShareMounter

 This is a ruby script for conveniently managing mount-at-login network drives on OS X from your Active Directory infrastructure.

-It utilitizes the Notes section of certain Active Directory groups for information on what to do.
+Printer support is planned for the future, and will likely be in a different project.

+Simply write some JSON data to go in the Notes section of an active directory group, add your group members, and the client will enumerate those groups and mount the share.

 ## Client Installation

-Install the LaunchAgent property list at /Library/LaunchAgents, then install the script itself at /Library/CLLA/, or wherever else you install your management scripts.
+Install the LaunchAgent property list at /Library/LaunchAgents, then install the project at /Library/CLLA/, or wherever else you install your management scripts.
 If you choose to relocate the script, remember to edit the launchagent plist.

 **Note**

 This script was written using an adapter architecture to use various backends to communicate with your directory.
-Currently, it only supports BeyondTrust's PowerBroker Identity Service, Open Edition (pbis).
+Currently, it supports AD plugins that interface with the DirectoryServices frameworks (including the built-in AD plugin) and BeyondTrust's PowerBroker Identity Service, Open Edition (pbis).
 The enterprise edition of pbis may also work, but is untested.

-## Server Installation

-Hah, there's nothing to install!

 ## Directory Configuration

-### Master Group
-The ADShareMounter reads one group in Active Directory for its group members.
-These should be all the groups it needs to read the Notes attribute of for instructions.
-By default the client looks for a master group named `CLLA-All Mac Shares`, but it most circumstances you will want to customize this for your environment and naming scheme.

-For each share group you create, you will need to add that share group as a member of the master group, or it won't be processed.

-_Comment: I experimented with simply trying to use `id -Gn` to enumerate group membership to avoid using a master group, but this process proved to be very unreliable and inconsistent for directory groups.
-I am unsure if this is a result of not using the built-in Active Directory plugin, or a bug in the pbis plugin that we use at my institution._

 ### Share Groups
-The share groups is where you will write the instructions and provide the share information.
-You will provide this by putting JSON data in the Notes text box of the group's Properties window.
+The share groups are where you will write the instructions and provide the share information.
+You will provide this by putting JSON data in the Notes text box of the group's Properties window in AD Users and Computers, or using some other AD attribute editor.

+Nesting of share groups *is* supported - groups will be searched recursively for other groups.

 The JSON structure is simple: it should contain a single `shares` key whose value can be: